Last updated

 3. Onboard your team

-Successful CRM implementation hinges on team adoption.
-Conduct comprehensive training sessions to familiarize your team with the new system.
-Highlight its benefits, such as improved client management and streamlined project tracking, to encourage buy-in.
-Ensure that everyone understands how to use the CRM effectively to maximize its potential in enhancing your agency's productivity.
+Successful CRM implementation for a 20-50 person agency hinges on comprehensive team adoption across all departments.
+Conduct role-specific training sessions to familiarize different team members with the new system, from creative directors to account managers to project coordinators.
+Highlight its benefits, such as improved client management and streamlined project tracking, to encourage buy-in across your organization.
+Ensure that team leads in each department understand how to use the CRM effectively and can train their direct reports, creating a cascading effect that maximizes adoption and productivity gains throughout your agency.

 The 5 best CRMs for design agencies